210927-Reston-UiPath/Alfaro_G-P1/README.md

 # MVP Functionalities
 - [x] Robot should be able to take client shopping lists and place orders on the appropriate vendors.
 - [x] Robot should record the total expense of each shopping trip for each client.
-- [ ] Robot should be able to record any items that were out of stock or not found.
 - [x] Robot should be able to add clients to the existing client list and take in their shopping order.
 - [x] Robot should shop from at least 2 vendors
 - [x] One of the vendors should be Pega